Benzonatate - Clinical Pharmacology

 Keep Benzonatate Capsules out of reach of children.
 Accidental ingestion of Benzonatate Capsules resulting in death has been reported in children below age 10.
 Signs and symptoms of overdose have been reported within 15-20 minutes and death has been reported within one hour of ingestion.
 If accidental ingestion occurs, seek medical attention immediately (see OVERDOSAGE).

 Benzonatate is chemically related to anesthetic agents of the para-amino-benzoic acid class (e.g. procaine; tetracaine) and has been associated with adverse CNS effects possibly related to a prior sensitivity to related agents or interaction with concomitant medication.

 Information for Patients:

-Pregnancy Category C. Animal reproduction studies have not been conducted with Benzonatate.
-It is also not known whether Benzonatate can cause fetal harm when administered to a pregnant woman or can affect reproduction capacity.
-Benzonatate capsules should be given to a pregnant woman only if clearly needed.
+Usage in Pregnancy: Pregnancy Category C. Animal reproduction studies have not been conducted with Benzonatate Capsules.
+It is also not known whether Benzonatate Capsules can cause fetal harm when administered to a pregnant woman or can affect reproduction capacity.
+Benzonatate Capsules should be given to a pregnant woman only if clearly needed.

-It is not known whether this drug is excreted in human milk.
-Because many drugs are excreted in human milk caution should be exercised when Benzonatate capsules are administered to a nursing woman.
+Nursing Mothers: It is not known whether this drug is excreted in human milk.
+Because many drugs are excreted in human milk caution should be exercised when Benzonatate Capsule is administered to a nursing woman.